galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >    $ cd $GALAXY_ROOT/config/plugins/visualizations/charts/static/repository
 >    ```
 >
-> 3. Register your visualization by adding a line to the `registry.json`:
+> 3. Register your visualization by adding a new item to `registry.json`:
 >
 >    ```bash
 >    "myviz" : [ "pdb" ]